dzvigelsky/warm/README.md

 To use the connector for your own use you can do one of 2 things:

-* Create your data source with [this shared link](https://datastudio.google.com/datasources/create?connectorId=AKfycbzCDTl62VlYZZd5NIqQ1RFmeUdG71a004N5dGqDyAORuZCQLkcSY2Ygsp4tGgEAbR4W) or
+* Create your own Wild Apricot data source with [this connector link](https://datastudio.google.com/datasources/create?connectorId=AKfycbzCDTl62VlYZZd5NIqQ1RFmeUdG71a004N5dGqDyAORuZCQLkcSY2Ygsp4tGgEAbR4W)

+or

 * Install the code in the /src folder and install it using the [GDS deployment procedures](https://developers.google.com/datastudio/connector/deploy).

-## Install a copy of Wild Apricot Reports Manager personal use and improvement
+## Edit and Use your own copy of the Wild Apricot Reports Manager

 1. Visit [Google Apps Script](https://script.google.com/) and create a new project.